rodw/common-dustjs-helpers/README.md

  * `max` - the minimum value to generate (defaults to `1`)
  * `set` - when specified, the random value will be assigned to a context variable of the given name.

-## `@regexp`
+### @regexp

-The "regexp" helper can be used to extract the part of a string that matches a given regular expression.
+The `@regexp` helper can be used to extract the part of a string that matches a given regular expression.

 For example, given the context: